 Note: This recipe is a modified version from Gjelina, the cookbook.

-If you have time, the long version is incredible, but if you don’t have time, the short version is just fine.
-I like to double the recipe because it’s the same amount of work and you will definitely use them!
+I like to double this recipe because it’s the same amount of work and you will definitely use them!

 2 pints cherry tomatoes, stemmed

 4 garlic cloves, smashed

 1/2 cup basil leaves

 3 fresh thyme sprigs